 Aztekium hintonii Glass & W.A.Fitz Maur.

 Aztekium hintonii is a slow-growing, globular to shortly columnar, usually solitary cactus.
 The stem is grayish-green, slightly woolly at the apex, up to 8 inches (20 cm) tall and up to 4 inches (10 cm) in diameter.
 It has 10 to 15 ribs, well defined, traversed by tiny wrinkles and up to 0.5 inch (1.3 cm) deep.
 The short-lived spines are grayish-white, curved and up to 0.5 inch (1.3 cm) long.
-Flowers are diurnal, magenta, up to 1.2 inches (3 cm) in diameter, borne at the stem tip and bloom in summer, when the temperatures are at their maximum.
+The flowers are diurnal, magenta, up to 1.2 inches (3 cm) in diameter and appear in summer.

 How to Grow and Care